Easter 2020: April 12, 9:00 & 10:30am

 This season we are all navigating uncharted territory, and there is ground to take!
 Opportunities will arise to love our neighbors, families, and communities in ways that have never been presented to us before.
 Below are five areas of strategic focus that we hope engage throughout this next season, as well as daily devotional.
 Check out each of these for ways you can care for yourself and your family, serve our community, and stay connected!

-This week, there are 2 opportunities to participate in our Zoom churchwide prayer gatherings- Tuesday at 9:30am, and Thursday at 8:00pm!
-Join us for a 30 minute time of encouragement and prayer, as we pray together and for each other.
-You can find the zoom links for both of our online prayer gatherings this week through the link below.
+Join us for our Zoom online prayer gathering on Tuesdays at 9:30am!
+This is a 30 minute time of encouragement and prayer, as we pray together and for each other.
+You can find the zoom link for the online prayer gathering this week through the link below.
 We hope to see you there!prayer

 This season has exposed many of our own vulnerabilities and lack of control.
 God's solution is never to try and overcome and fix it on our own.
 Check out this week's resources for ways to get connected!CARE/Community